-LightPoint was founded with a mission to provide exceptional IT support.
-For 16 years we have delivered highly personalized, proactive managed technology services for small and mid-sized businesses, datacenter services for companies seeking collocation, hosting, or IAAS, and consulting services for healthcare systems extending Epic to affiliated practices.
+LightPoint was founded with a mission to provide exceptional IT support for healthcare providers in the Pacific Northwest.
+Since 2001 we have delivered proactive technology services for medical offices, datacenter services for companies seeking collocation, hosting, or cloud solutions, and consulting services for healthcare systems extending Epic to affiliated practices.

 WHAT WE VALUE

 Our clients - they are at the center of everything we do.

 Hard work - we tackle the big problems.

 Having fun - work shouldn’t suck.

 Smarts - we are inquisitive, clever, and questioning.